-This is a one-hour exam, but all students may stay for as long as they need to finish the exam.
-Material: • Chapter 1, Sections: Exam 1 material retested: 1.8, new material 1.9 Chapter 2, Sections: 2.1, 2.2, 2.3 Chapter 3, Sections: 3.1, 3.2 Chapter 4, Sections: 4.1, 4.2, - Homework points total = 11 points (1 point for each new section, 3 points for the 3 group-works) - Exam 2 total points = 89 points - You may bring a Scientific Calculator (but not a programmable or symbolic calculator) - You may not bring any notes or handouts The Invertible Matrix Theorem (Section 2.3) will be given to you as a handout during the exam.
+- Chapter 1: Sections 1.8, 1.9 Chapter 2: Sections: 2.1, 2.2, 2.3 Chapter 3: Sections: 3.1, 3.2 Chapter 4: Sections: 4.1, 4.2 - Homework points total = 12 points (1 point for each section, 3 points total for the 3 group-works) - Exam 2 total points = 88 points - You may bring a Scientific Calculator (but not a programmable or symbolic calculator) - You may not bring any notes or handouts The Invertible Matrix Theorem (Section 2.3) will be given to you as a handout during the exam.
 The exam will cover the material from the sections mentioned above, that we discussed in class and studied in the homework assignments.
 Suggested practice exercises: THE PRACTICE PROBLEMS at the end of each section, and exercises in the same groupings as those assigned as homework problems.
 Section by section highlights you should master: